-All 11th grade students who do not take AP U.S. History are required to take this course, which covers the political, economic, and social conditions in the United States from the beginning of our history to present day.
-The Constitution and the historical setting in which it was written are studied.
-Students grow to understand the great historical developments that led to the U.S. becoming a democratic superpower in the world today.
-They read textbooks, original sources, and current affairs articles to learn to draw conclusions and become informed citizens and voters.
+All eleventh grade students who do not take AP U.S. History are required to take this course.
+It covers the political, economic, and social conditions in the United States from the beginning of our history to present times.
+The Constitution and the historical setting in which it was written will be studied.
+Students will understand the great historical developments that led to the U.S. becoming the democratic super-power of the world today.
+They will read textbooks, original sources, and current affairs articles in order to learn how to draw conclusions and become informed citizens and voters.
 Based on teacher and administrative input, students may be placed in sections that are specialized in order to address their needs for enrichment and/or remediation.

 Copyright © 2023 North Shore Hebrew Academy.
 All rights reserved.
 Website designed by Addicott Web.